 One thing did stick with me, though, mostly because of the weird word he used.
 He said that when I got off the bus in Tahoe, I should get "ensconced", meaning "plugged in", and then tell him.
 I don't think I quite realized what that meant at the time, and even if I had, it's not like I could have done anything about it.

-The bus pulled into Squaw Valley around 10:30.
+The bus pulled into what is now called Palisades Tahoe around 10:30.
 I grabbed my stuff and stepped off, then turned around to see this amazing sight: